-The quarterly report reveals the number of complaints made to Ofcom between October and December last year, about firms in the home broadband, landline telephone, pay-monthly mobile and pay TV markets.
-All providers with a market share over 1.5% are included.
+The quarterly report reveals the number of complaints made to Ofcom between July and September last year, about firms that provide home broadband, landline telephone, pay-monthly mobile and pay-TV.
+We include all providers with a market share over 1.5%.

-Complaints information helps people to think about quality of service when they are shopping around for a new provider, and encourages firms to improve their performance.
-Our service quality hub offers further information on choosing the best provider.
+Complaints information helps people to think about quality of service when they are shopping around for a new provider and encourages firms to improve their performance.
+Our service quality hub offers further information on how people can choose the best provider for them.

 Anyone experiencing problems should complain to their provider first.
 If they are unhappy with the outcome, people can take the complaint to an independent ombudsman, who will look at the case and make a judgment on it.

 Where the actual measurable difference between providers’ number of complaints per 100,000 customers is less than 1, we consider their results to be comparable.
 Here the following landline providers’ number of complaints per 100,000 customers should be considered comparable: 1. the industry average, Post Office and BT; 2.
 Vodafone and TalkTalk and 3.
 Virgin Media and Plusnet.

 The actual measurable difference between the following pay-monthly mobile providers’ number of complaints per 100,000 customers was less than one and so their results should be considered comparable: 1.
 Tesco Mobile, Sky Mobile and EE; 2.
 Sky Mobile, EE and O2; 3. the industry average, BT Mobile and iD Mobile; 4. iD Mobile and Vodafone.